-When xfce4 tools are on the system anyway, it might make sense to use the xfce4-panel in dwm.
+When xfce4 tools are on the system anyway, it might make sense to try

 This patch modifies dwm, so that it treats any window with name

 - always has y=0 on the monitor it is shown at (see below)

 - it is never shown as active window in the tag indicators

 - it is shown on all tags (via a tag rule in the config)

 - The panel does also act as systray for third party tools

 - Looks best when background is set to same color as the dwm statusline (black in the example)